-By Stephen Anderson.
-Last Updated 30th June 2022.
+By Richie Billing.
+Last Updated 29th September 2023.
 If you suffer a neck fracture in an accident that someone else caused, you could want to know about receiving compensation.
 But what would be involved in making that happen?
 This guide should answer those questions for you.
 The guide provides a case study for a £450,000 payout claim for a fractured neck.
 We’ll also be looking at the personal injury claims process, what you could claim and how you could go about it.

 Also, you could contact our specialist team anytime to talk about claiming for your fractured neck injury.
 They could put you in touch with our panel of personal injury lawyers, who could take your claim from there.

 Feel free to click the section below to visit the section of your choice.

 - Am I Eligible To Claim Compensation For A Neck Injury?

 - What Is A Neck Fracture?

 - What Is The Time Limit For Neck Injury Claims?

 - Neck Injury Claim – Do I Need Evidence?